Shivppatel/CrimeSurge/README.md

     - Creates an immediate data visualization of the hotspots so people can avoid them and activists and politicians can focus efforts in these areas

-### Target Browsers
+### Target Devices

-    - Our main targets are iOS devices such as Macbooks and iPhones.
+    - Our main targets are Desktops and Mobile devices such as iPhones.

 [![Product Name Screen Shot][product-screenshot]](https://crimesurge.herokuapp.com/)